 Do your students talk in class?
-Are you aware that they have the power of speech?
+Are you even aware that they have the power of speech?

 What is going wrong?

-I know the frustrating feeling that comes with that.
+I know the frustrating feeling that comes with that very well.

-The first time I observed this I could not believe how little the students were doing.
+The first time I witnessed this, I could not believe how little the students were doing.
 Sat there as the teacher droned on and on for 45 minutes.

-I thought it must be so exhausting for the teacher to have to do four or five classes like that every day.
+I thought it must be so exhausting for the teacher to do four or five classes like that every day.
 No wonder they look so tired all the time.

 And the poor students.
 Bored out of their minds, no chance to interact with the teacher or each other.

 And how is this system useful?
-Surely the main reason people learn a language – any language – it to communicate with others.
+Surely the main reason people learn a language – any language – is to communicate with others.

 It’s no way to learn.

-But that is how they do it in many other countries.
+But that is how they do it in many countries.

 After a while, I think the local teaching method starts to rub off.
-You start to emulate the method and use it yourself in your own classes.
+You emulate the method and use it yourself in your own classes.

 The students don’t complain.
 After all, that is what they are used to and they can remain in their comfort zone.